|

 work of art into the hands of a child.
 What happens if (when) he drops it?
 What child wants to contend with having

-With the HappYnex Violin/Viola support, the instrument is
+or rent the best possible instrument for your young student.
+With the HappYnex Violin/Viola support, the instrument

-literally attached to the player.
-Properly secured, the instrument remains in playing position with no hands
+is literally attached to the player.
+Properly secured, the instrument remains in playing position with no

 leave the instrument attached to their person rather than leaving it on a chair (or on the floor!).
 You'll